Tobacco Free Campuses and Centers Policy

 Reference KCTCS Policy: 3.3.14 - KCTCS Tobacco Free Policy

-In support of this commitment, effective March 16, 2015, Somerset Community College is a tobacco free institution.
+In support of this commitment, effective March 16, 2015, Somerset Community College became a tobacco-free institution.
 Specifically,

 - Tobacco use including smoking cigarettes or cigars, oral tobacco and electronic vapor devices are prohibited on the college grounds, both inside buildings and on all areas of campuses and centers including parking lots.